josh-t/OpenRange/README.rst

     ...
     0 2 4 6 8 10 0 2 4 6 8 10

-# TODO: rewrite, describe modulus
 The ``continuous`` option is only valid with the ``repeat`` option and is a boolean value that indicates whether subsequent iterations should begin from the ``start`` value.
-When set to ``True``, subsequent iterations use the last iterated item plus ``step`` to indicate the new start value.
-From there, the ``step`` continues as usual for the number of items in the range.
+When set to ``True``, the iteration will wrap around the end of the list back to the beginning by ``step`` elements.
 This is best illustrated by example.

 .. code-block:: python

     >>> for i in Range(0, 10, 2, repeat=2, continuous=True):
     ...     print(i),
     ...
-    0 2 4 6 8 10 12 14 16 18 20 22
+    0 2 4 6 8 10 1 3 5 7 9

 * See the **EnumRange** examples below for a better use case for the ``continuous`` option.